LANGUAGE AND TRANSLATION - ENGLISH LANGUAGE II

 Course contents summary

-The course, which is taught in English, focuses on the analysis of different forms of media discourse for information and persuasive purposes (printed and TV advertising, print and online news, political speeches) and on the introduction of English for Specific Purposes (in particular, Legal English).
+The course, which is taught in English, focuses on the analysis of different forms of media discourse for information and persuasive purposes (print and TV advertising, print and online news, TV news programmes, political speeches) and on the introduction of English for Specific Purposes (in particular, the language of economics).

 In the first part, emphasis will be given to theoretical references and tools which are necessary to analyse different linguistic genres.
-Then, language in advertisement and newspaper will be analysed to identify their peculiarities, starting from the theoretical framework presented in the first part of the course.
+Then, language in advertisements and newspapers will be analysed to identify their peculiarities, starting from the theoretical framework presented in the first part of the course.
 For this purpose, authentic materials will be analyzed.
 Then the language of politics will be taken into account: rhetorical structures and other aspects will be considered to understand how the pragmatic force of the message has been created and how the real communicative intent has been achieved.
-The last part of the course will focus on English for Specific Purposes (ESP) and in particular on legal English.
+The last part of the course will focus on English for Specific Purposes (ESP).

 As far as practical language competence is concerned, the students will attend throughout the academic year classes held by foreign language assistants.

-Preliminary text on the study of media language: G. Mansfield, 2006.
-Changing Channels.
-Media Language in (Inter)action, Milano: Edizioni LED.
+Preliminary text on the study of media language: M. Baker, 2006.
+In Other Words, London: Routledge.

 A detailed bibliography of texts (the object of study) will be given during the course and clearly indicated in the examination programme to be distributed.